openpatch/hyperbook/website/en/book/elements/learningmap.md

 - Users can mark nodes as started or completed.
 - Progress is shown at the top of the map.
+- The progress is saved in your browser.
+If a id is provided, this will be used as a key.
+If no id is provided the content will be hased and an id will be generated.

 ## Resources and Videos